Skip to main content

 Good-faith safe harbor

-VehicleDesk will not recommend or pursue legal action solely for good-faith research that follows the published scope, uses authorized accounts/data, avoids harm, stops after demonstrating the issue, and is reported promptly.
-This does not authorize unlawful activity or testing third-party systems.
+The draft policy describes a safe-harbor posture for research that stays in scope, uses authorized accounts and data, avoids harm, stops after demonstrating the issue, and is reported promptly.
+It does not authorize unlawful activity or testing third-party systems, and the legal language still requires counsel review.

 Response targets

-Targets are acknowledgement within three staffed business days, initial triage within seven, and an update at least every 14 staffed business days while an accepted report remains open.
-These are coordination targets, not a payment or remediation-time guarantee.
+The engineering draft targets acknowledgement within three staffed business days, initial triage within seven, and an update at least every 14 staffed business days for accepted reports.
+These are not active guarantees, a bounty promise, or a remediation deadline until monitoring and ownership are confirmed.

 How to report